Watts-Lab/task-mapping/Categorization problem.md

 >
 > Step five: During the second training session, the experimenter introduced a barrier across the table (a wooden cross of about 48 inches long for each slab and 12 inches high).
 The barrier allowed subjects to see one another and exchange cards easily, but prevented them from seeing one anothers cards.
 Participants had homogeneous but non-identical cards.
 They had to describe their cards in order to find out what other group members had.
 >
 >Step six: There were three experimental rounds.
-Sixteen cards were distributed to each of the four group members, and each card had two objects on it.
+Sixteen cards were distributed among the four group members, and each card had two objects on it.
 They were required to use all sixteen cards to form four sets or categories of objects making sure that no unused cards were left over.
 >> Only one object on each card was used in category formation.
 This implied that the other objects were redundant not required in category formation.
 >>